gallis-local/pwnagotchi-plugins/README.md

 * pwnagotchi-scripts - execute on the pwnagotchi via SSH
 * scripts - execute on host machine of USB OTG connection

+## 3D Printed Cases

+A selection of the most consistent fitting 3D printed cases based on tolerances for both regular and the slimagotchi mod.

 ## Custom Plugins

 - Clock Custom to side